CoreSpeed-io/zypher-agent/examples/agui/ui/README.md

-# CopilotKit <> PydanticAI Starter
+# CopilotKit <> Zypher Starter

-This is a starter template for building AI agents using [PydanticAI](https://ai.pydantic.dev/) and [CopilotKit](https://copilotkit.ai).
+This is a starter template for building AI agents using [Zypher](https://github.com/corespeed-io/zypher-agent) and [CopilotKit](https://copilotkit.ai).
 It provides a modern Next.js application with an integrated investment analyst agent that can research stocks, analyze market data, and provide investment insights.

 ## Prerequisites

-- OpenAI API Key (for the PydanticAI agent)
+- OpenAI API Key (for the Zypher agent)
 - Python 3.12+
 - uv
 - Node.js 20+